No no again? Yes yes! Mariners held hitless for second time in 23 days

 No team has ever been no-hit three times in a season.
 So the Mariners have 49 games remaining to try and avoid that dubious distinction.

 Even worse than being no-hit, the Mariners didn’t really come close to getting a hit in the game.
 Usually in no-hitters, a team will have to make one or two outstanding defense plays to save it.
 Not on this night.
 They struck out eight times and put the ball in play 18 times.
-Of those 18 balls in play, there were just two balls that had exit velocities of 100 mph — a groundout from Aaron Nola and a flyout from Keon Broxton.
+Of those 18 balls in play, there were just two balls that had exit velocities of 100 mph — a ground out from Aaron Nola and a fly out from Keon Broxton.
 The rest was a tepid mixture of weak pop flies and rolled over ground balls.

 “We have to find the barrel of the bat,” Servais said.
 “We got beat up in the zone and below it.”

 While the acquisition of Zack Greinke generated much of the attention at the trade deadline, the addition of Sanchez and Biagini could be just as valuable.
 Sanchez was going through a miserable year with the Blue Jays.
-A one-time prized prospect and an All-Star in 2016, he was 3-14 with a 6.07 ERA in 23 starts for Toronto this season.
+A one-time prized prospect and an All-Star in 2016, he was 3-14 with a 6.07 earned-run average in 23 starts for Toronto this season.
 But the Astros seem to have some sort of magic dust or secret sauce that can turn struggling starters with stellar stuff into dominant forces.
 It’s worked with Charlie Morton and Gerrit Cole.
-Sanchez has always outstanding stuff, a four-seam fastball in the mid 90s, a sinking two-seam with good movement, a plus curveball and an improving changeup.
+Sanchez has always had outstanding stuff, a four-seam fastball in the mid-90s, a sinking two-seam with good movement, a plus curveball and an improving changeup.
 In the time since he was acquired, the Astros convinced him to pitch in their style.

 “Sanchez pitched differently than he typically does, but going into the game we know what Houston likes to do,” Servais said.
 “He’s quickly jumped on board and got results.”

-Specifically, Sanchez threw his four-seam fastball more often than usual, elevating it in the strikezone — a big part of Houston’s pitching plan for success.
+Specifically, Sanchez threw his four-seam fastball more often than usual, elevating it in the strike zone — a big part of Houston’s pitching plan for success.
 In his last two starts, he threw a combined 29 four-seam fastballs.
-He threw 30 vs. the Mariners in six innings with many of them in the upper quadrants of the strikezone.
+He threw 30 against the Mariners in six innings with many of them in the upper quadrants of the strike zone.

 “Typically in his career he’s been more two-seamers and down in the zone,” Servais said.